g8a9/ferret/examples/README.md

 | _Masked Language Modeling_    |   |    |      |      |          |
 | _Casual Language Modeling_    |   |    |      |      |          |
 | _Named Entity Recognition_    |   |    |      |      |          |

+✅: we got you covered!
+⚙️: working on it...